The ERAS Fellowships process begins with your request to EFDO for an ERAS token; a unique identifier which provides you access to MyERAS.

 ERAS is a dynamic process that will transmit new information and documents until the end of the season (May 31).

 ERAS will not refund fees if you submit your application after a program's deadline.
+It is your responsibility to confirm that you meet all eligibility requirements and program deadlines before applying by contacting programs directly.

 Programs who accept applications through ERAS may also participate in the NRMP® match.